-Requirements for Compliant EDUs Facilities For small/medium size units adjacent to clinical units - One, two room or two room with ante rooms EDU as specified in SHPN 13 Part 3 6 .
-For centralised services - Two room EDU with ante and other support rooms as specified in SHPN 13 Part 3 6 .
+Requirements for Compliant EDUs For small/medium size units adjacent to clinical units - One, two room or two room with ante rooms EDU as specified in SHPN 13 Part 3 .
+For centralised services - Two room EDU with ante and other support rooms Facilities as specified in SHPN 13 Part 3 .
 Ongoing maintenance (provided by an in-house or contracted service).
-Equipment For a one room EDU: Single-ended Endoscope Washer Disinfector (EWD) compliant to EN ISO 15883:1,4 19 and latest guidance ^{a)} .
-For all other models as per SHPN13 Part 3 6 : Pass-through EWD compliant to EN ISO 15883:1, 4 19 and latest guidance ^{a)} .
-Final rinse water compliant to BS EN ISO 15883-4 19 .
-HEPA filter endoscope storage cabinets validated as per latest standard and guidance ^{a&c)} .
-Installation validation and periodic testing of all equipment as per latest guidance ^{a)} .
+For a one room EDU: Single-ended Endoscope Washer Disinfector (EWD) compliant to EN ISO 15883:1,4 and latest guidance a) .
+For all other models as per SHPN13 Part 3 : Pass-through EWD compliant to EN ISO 15883:1, 4 and latest guidance a) .
+Final rinse water compliant to BS EN ISO 15883-4 .
+Equipment HEPA filter endoscope storage cabinets validated as per latest standard and guidance a&amp;c) .
+Installation validation and periodic testing of all equipment as per latest guidance a) .
 Maintenance contracts and operation as per equipment manufacturers' instructions.
-Management Designated roles for management, operation, maintenance, testing, safety and validation as defined in latest guidance ^{a)} .
-Compliance with the 'management' section defined in the latest guidance ^{a)} .
-Access to an independent Authorising Engineer (Decontamination) AE(D) Service ^{d)} .
-Automated electronic device tracking system ^{e)} to be in place.
-Decontamination Policy, Procedures and Records ^{f)} to be in place.
-Completion of NHS Scotland endoscope decontamination training programme appropriate for the role ^{g)} .
-If supplying processed endoscopes to other legal entities the quality management system must be accredited to EN 13485 22 by a notified body.
-Process As per device manufacturer's instructions and compliant with the latest guidance ^{a&6} .
-Completion of a satisfactory decontamination process ^{a)} including leak test, manual cleaning, inspection, cleaning and disinfection in EWD and drying.
-Transported in a labelled and solid-walled transport system as per latest guidance ^{a&h)} .
+Designated roles for management, operation, maintenance, testing, safety and validation as defined in latest guidance a) .
+Compliance with the 'management' section defined in the latest guidance a) .
+Access to an independent Authorising Engineer (Decontamination) AE(D) Service d) .
+Management Automated electronic device tracking system e) to be in place.
+Management Decontamination Policy, Procedures and Records f) to be in place.
+Completion of NHS Scotland endoscope decontamination training programme appropriate for the role 9) .
+If supplying processed endoscopes to other legal entities the quality management system must be accredited to EN 13485 by a notified body.
+As per device manufacturer's instructions and compliant with the latest guidance a&amp;6 .
+Process Completion of a satisfactory decontamination process a) including leak test, manual cleaning, inspection, cleaning and disinfection in EWD and drying.
+Transported in a labelled and solid-walled transport system as per latest guidance a&amp;h) .
+Process Completion of a satisfactory decontamination process a) including leak test, manual cleaning, inspection, cleaning and disinfection in EWD and drying.
+Transported in a labelled and solid-walled transport system as per latest a) The current guidance documents are the HPS Endoscope Guidance 2007 and SHTM 2030.
+However, there is a plan to revise the current guidance.
+Project Initiation Document 2.4 for the revision of the technical requirements and guidance is awaiting approval from the HAI Task Force.